cogentcore/core/tensor/README.md

     Data that is encoded as a slice of `struct`s can be bidirectionally converted to / from a Table, which then provides more powerful sorting, filtering and other functionality, including [plot/plotcore](../plot/plotcore).

-* [datafs](datafs) provides a virtual filesystem (FS) for organizing arbitrary collections of data, supporting interactive, ad-hoc (notebook style) as well as systematic data processing.
+* [tensorfs](tensorfs) provides a virtual filesystem (FS) for organizing arbitrary collections of data, supporting interactive, ad-hoc (notebook style) as well as systematic data processing.
 Interactive [goal](../goal) shell commands (`cd`, `ls`, `mkdir` etc) can be used to navigate the data space, with numerical expressions immediately available to operate on the data and save results back to the filesystem.
 Furthermore, the data can be directly copied to / from the OS filesystem to persist it, and `goal` can transparently access data on remote systems through ssh.
 Furthermore, the [databrowser](databrowser) provides a fully interactive GUI for inspecting and plotting data.

-* [tensorcore](tensorcore) provides core widgets for graphically displaying the `Tensor` and `Table` data, which are used in `datafs`.
+* [tensorcore](tensorcore) provides core widgets for graphically displaying the `Tensor` and `Table` data, which are used in `tensorfs`.

 * [tmath](tmath) implements all standard math functions on `tensor.Indexed` data, including the standard `+, -, *, /` operators. `goal` then calls these functions.